Career Pathways Workshops

 The New England Aquarium is excited to offer students interested in marine-related careers a FREE program to explore the many options in this field.
 Each program features presentations and activities from current staff members or other external partners to show the wide range of careers available.
 The programs will also feature ways to become an ocean steward in careers outside of the marine field.

-All programs are free and open to any students with generous support given by the Lowell Foundation.
+All programs are free and open to any students with generous support given by the Lowell Institute.

 - Participants will be able to tailor their experience to their own interests.
 Attend one lecture or all of them.